I want you to live a good life.

 There’s nothing more important.

-You can have love, friends, “success”, but if you don’t have health, you have nothing.
+You can have love, friends, and “success”, but if you don’t have health, you have nothing.

 What are your other priorities?